crystal-lang/crystal-book/syntax_and_semantics/annotations.md

 annotation_value # => 2
 ```

 The `named_args` method can be used to read all key/value pairs on an annotation as a `NamedTupleLiteral`.
+This method is defined on all annotations by default, and is unique to each applied annotation.

 ```crystal
 annotation MyAnnotation